 - Fifth place: $1,000

-Nathan’s Hot Dog Eating Contest Favorites
+How Much Nathan’s Hot Dog Eating Contest Top Competitors Make

 Not just anyone can enter this eating contest.
 Contestants must compete in one of at least 10 qualifying events held from March to June in various cities across the U.S. to earn a chance at the Nathan’s Hot Dog Eating Contest prize money.
-According to Shea, some 350 competed in qualifying events in an attempt to earn a seat in the Coney Island competition on July 4, 2017.

 Joey Chestnut’s net worth is $800,000, according to Celebrity Net Worth.